 We went to the Horseshoe Bend Overlook right before sunset and it was one of the most serene experiences I have ever had while traveling.

-The view from the overlook is stunning and I will admit a bit scary at the same time.
-There are dunes, cliff areas and more from which you can stand on, just please be careful.
+The view from the overlook is stunning and I will admit a bit scary at the same time, as the overlook is 4,200 feet above sea level.

-- Make sure to bring water with you (this collapsible bottle makes it so easy to stay hydrated on the go).
+- Make sure to bring water with you.
+A collapsible water bottle is one of my best travel essentials because it makes it so easy to stay hydrated on the go.
 Although it isn’t a long hike, the heat and the altitude can get to you, even if its chilly.

-- Bring a wide-angle lens if you really want to capture a picture of all of Horseshoe Bend.
+- Bring a wide-angle lens if you really want to capture a picture of Horseshoe Bend in all it’s beautiful glory.

-Did you know that there was so much to do and see in Page, Arizona.
+Did you know there was so much to do and see in Page, Arizona?